 Incubation times vary depending on the weather conditions over the summer, but the eggs generally hatch in late summer or early fall.
 The gender of many turtles, including all of the species found in the Kawarthas, is determined by incubation temperatures.
 A long hot summer means that more of the young turtles will develop as females.

-All eight of of the species of turtle in Ontario have been designated as “species at risk”.
+All eight of the species of turtles in Ontario have been designated as Species at Risk.
 As is the case for many species at risk, habitat destruction has played a major role in the decline of turtles.
 Many of the marshes, swamps, bogs, and fens that turtles once called home have been drained, filled, or otherwise altered.

-Roads have been built through several of the remaining wetlands, and as a result road mortality is now a major threat to turtles, second only to habitat loss
+Roads have been built through several of the remaining wetlands, and as a result road mortality is now a major threat to turtles, second only to habitat loss.
+Other threats include illegal collection for food or the pet trade, boating mortality, and fishing bycatch.

-For more information on Ontario’s turtles, visit the Ministry of Natural Resources and Forestry‘s site, or Ontario Nature.
+For more information on Ontario’s turtles, visit the Government of Ontario’s Species At Risk site, or Ontario Nature.